lubgr/gdb-cpputest/README.md

 * `cppu clear` deletes all breakpoints at unit test functions
 * `cppu [pattern]` an alias for `cppu break [pattern]`

-The pattern will be used for a *case-insensitive* search.
+The pattern will be used for a *case-insensitive* search if it is lowercase, as soon as one capital character is present, a *case-sensitive* search is performed .
 It can be enriched by ^ and $ to indicate begin of the test group name and end of the test name itself.
 This circumvents situations in which the name of a test case (or group) is contained in another.
+Finally, in addition to the above commands, there is one boolean parameter:

+* `set cppu-color [on|off]` controls whether colorized lists of tests are printed out

 Explanation
 -----------